CS2401-Fall2021/project-lab-part-1/README.md

 1. Print out the welcome message
 2. If the treasue is at the point, print a *congratulations message* and end the game
 3. If there are KEYS in this room, print a message that a key has been found, and add it to the keys found array.
 The key's integer is the index in the array.
-4. Return the the Hallway
+4. Return to the Hallway.

 ## Part 1: The KEY Class (10 pts)